Pancakes make for a great breakfast but if you want pure savoury then you need these traditional Irish potato boxty!

 Instructions

-- Grate the potato and add it to a bowl.
+- Peel and grate the potato, discard any liquid from the grated potato and add it to a mixing bowl.

 - Add the butter to a pan over a medium heat.

-- Cook the butter until it begins to brown which should take 2-3 minutes.
+- Heat the butter in a 30cm or 12" frying pan, over a medium high heat, until it begins to brown which should take 2-3 minutes.

 Nutrition Information: